 As biotech and AI converge, arbitration is emerging as the preferred forum for complex intellectual property disputes – particularly when the underlying science defies straightforward explanation.

 In the life sciences sector, innovation serves as both catalyst and contested ground.
-As companies compete to develop breakthrough therapies, diagnostics, and formulations, intellectual property (IP) disputes have become inevitable.
+As companies compete to develop breakthrough therapies, diagnostics, and formulations, intellectual property (IP) disputes are inevitable.

 Increasingly, these conflicts are being resolved through arbitration – a mechanism whose confidential, dynamic and expert-driven character makes it uniquely suited to the technical complexity and commercial sensitivity inherent in biotech, pharmaceutical and other life sciences disputes.